rlqd/easy-persist/README.md

 ### Cached Repository

-All records can be preloaded in memory at once, which allows getting records and iterative over them synchronously.
+All records can be preloaded in memory at once, which allows getting records and iterating over them synchronously.

 ```typescript
 import Persist from 'easy-persist';